Terms of Service

 Number of Interpreters

-Due to the physical and mental demand placed on the interpreter when providing services, as well as the specific needs of the consumers involved, a team of two or more interpreters may be required.
+Due to the physical and mental demands placed on the interpreter when providing services, as well as the specific needs of the consumers involved, a team of two or more interpreters may be required.
 Hourly rates are per interpreter.

 Travel